Friday, July 4, 2025

 But I held off from pursuing Liza, mainly because I was tongue-tied in front of her.
 This giant Finn was intimidated by this tiny dynamo.

-Until the day I came in as a patient.
+Until the day I became a patient.

-When the EMS dispatcher sent my paramedic crew to assist a BLS team with an agitated patient, we grappled with the emotionally-disturbed man who was brandishing a baseball bat.
+When the EMS dispatcher sent my paramedic crew to assist a BLS team with an agitated patient, we grappled with the emotionally disturbed man who was brandishing a baseball bat.
 I was able to grab the bat away from the patient but pulled my shoulder in the process.
 Due to the adrenaline rush, I didn’t even feel the pain until somebody bumped into me.
 I almost fainted from the pain.

 Liza was the trauma nurse that day.
 Her eyes showed concern when she saw my shoulder deformed and how I was groaning in pain.
 She immediately called the ED attending to order pain medication STAT.
 Dr. Lim said, “Finn needs his left shoulder reduced.
 Let’s prepare him for moderate sedation.